Sharon den Adel

-Sharon Janny den Adel (born 12 July 1974) is a Dutch singer who is the lead vocalist of the symphonic metal band Within Temptation.
+Sharon Janny den Adel (born 12 July 1974) is a Dutch singer and songwriter who is the lead vocalist of the symphonic metal band Within Temptation.
 She has been performing since age 14, and co-founded Within Temptation with partner Robert Westerholt in 1996.
 She was also elected to be the Dutch chairperson of the jury for the Eurovision Song Contest 2018.

 Early life

 Sharon Janny den Adel was born on 12 July 1974 in Waddinxveen.
 She lived in Indonesia for five years as a child.
 The Balinese dancers that she saw during that time inspired her dance movements on stage.
 After returning from Suriname to the Netherlands, she was bullied by classmates because of her different clothing style, hairstyle, and darkened skin.
 From the age of 14, she performed with various bands, including a blues rock band called Kashiro.
 As their partnership grew, in 1996 they came to form a band called The Portal, though the name was changed to Within Temptation before their debut recording.
 Den Adel has a bachelor's degree in fashion design.